Tower page

 These racks should not touch the floor to prevent them becoming "lighting rods".
 One cheap way is to set them on a piece of plywood.
 However, wood will conduct to some degree when wet.
 Other materials such as rubber, neoprene, plexiglass or "teflon" (PTFE) would be a better choice.
 Another good way is use a rack/cabinet isolation kit which consists of four shoulder washers and two phenolic type plates.
 You can use whatever bolts you wish along with the concrete anchors (assuming the floor is concrete).
 Shown here is a starter kit the Author put together for one unit.

 Here's a close up of installing such kit on an existing 19" radio relay rack.
 The purpose of the washers are to insulate the rack from the bolts (not shown) that connects to the concrete floor via the anchors that you had installed prior to this step.
 Install the shoulder washer upside down so the center section aligns the rack base to the middle of mention anchors and its holes.
-Normally, the bolts are 1/2" however in a pinch you can use 3/8 bolts and anchors.
+Normally, the bolts are 1/2" however, in a pinch you can use 3/8" bolts and anchors.

 Here's the dimensions of washers for the racks the Author is using.